 - Windows and doors for cracks

-- Roof for missing shingles and trouble spots
+- Roof for missing or cracked shingles and trouble spots

 Make a list of repairs needed and start addressing them.
 You may need to contact contractors who can perform some of these jobs.